Decomposing 1-Sperner hypergraphs

+We now establish some upper and lower bounds on the number of hyperedges in a $1$-Sperner hypergraph with a given number of vertices.
 By $\bbzero$, resp.~$\bbone$, we will denote the vector of all zeroes, resp.~ones, of appropriate dimension (which will be clear from the context).
-The following lemma can be easily derived from Proposition~\ref{prop:equilizable}.
+The following lemma can be easily derived from Theorem~\ref{thm:equilizable}.

-\begin{lemma} For every $1$-Sperner hypergraph ${\cal H} = (V,{\cal E})$ such that \hbox{${\cal E}\neq \emptyset$} and \hbox{${\cal E}\neq \{\emptyset\}$}, there exists a vector $x\in \mathbb{R}^V_+$ such that $A^{\cal H}x = \bbone$ and $\bbone^\top x \ge 1$. \end{lemma}
+\begin{lemma} For every $1$-Sperner hypergraph $\mathcal{H} = (V,E)$ such that \hbox{$E\neq \emptyset$} and \hbox{$E\neq \{\emptyset\}$}, there exists a vector $x\in \mathbb{R}^V_{\ge 0}$ such that $A^\mathcal{H}x = \bbone$ and $\bbone^\top x \ge 1$. \end{lemma}